learningdevopsfromscratch/early-access/README.md

 #### Version Control

    The team needs a version control system.
 We'll use `.git` to version control their application.
 This saves the team from having to store multiple copies of the file.
-It also allows the members to then use an external `.git` host such as *Github*.
+It also allows the members to then use an external `.git` host such as *GitHub*.

    Remember when I mentioned to not skip the `.git` lessons?
 If you missed that, please take some time and invest in learning more about it.
 Here are some recommended resources

   - [Learning git](https://docs.github.com/en/get-started/getting-started-with-git)
   - [Git Interactive learning](https://learngitbranching.js.org/)

-   Let's get our Github Repository set up.
+   Let's get our GitHub Repository set up.

    1. Create an empty directory called `dog-api`
    ```bash
    mkdir dog-api
    ```

-   2. Create a [Github Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) and give it a name such as `dog-api`.
+   2. Create a [GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) and give it a name such as `dog-api`.
 Make sure the repository is set to *public*.
 We want to show it off after all!

-   3. In your `dog-api` directory, follow the instructions on how to setup a new Github repository. *Hint*: it starts with `git init`.
+   3. In your `dog-api` directory, follow the instructions on how to setup a new GitHub repository. *Hint*: it starts with `git init`.

    3. Next, we'll be creating three files
       1. **Filename**: dog_api.py